AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

 * All `.lang` files **must be saved as UTF-8 encoding** to properly display non-ASCII characters (Russian, Chinese, Japanese, Hindi, etc.).
 Most text editors default to UTF-8, but verify this for files containing non-Latin characters.

 * In Minecraft 1.6.4, regional fallback is not supported.
-Selecting "Español (México)" will not fall back to using the es_es.lang file — the game only loads the exact language file matching the selected language code (or defaults to `en_us`).
+Selecting "Español (México)" will not fall back to using the es_ES.lang file — the game only loads the exact language file matching the selected language code (or defaults to `en_US`).

 * The "addon prefix" setting in fabric.mod.json (e.g., "EX", or in this addon's case: "CPDA") does **not** affect loading of `.lang` files.
   Minecraft reads language files directly from `assets/<modid>/lang/<locale>.lang` based on the exact filename